eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience working with at least 3 of the following popular machine learning frameworks/libraries: sklearn, tensorflow, pytorch, caffe, keras, theano, cntk, mxnet, spark mllib
 	- Experience developing and deploying deep learning NLP models is a plus
 	- Experience working with a knowledge graph is a plus
 + skill set:
+	- Senior Sotware Engineer - Machine Learning
+	- Responsible for implementing various algorithms to do automated feature extraction and dataset augmentation, optimizing runtimes of neural network algorithms and building higher-level abstractions for various common AI/ML techniques.
+As an ML engineer, they will also work cross functionally amongst other engineers, on common ML operation tasks such as ML data management and training and model deployment, as well as build systems that are scalable.
+	- Candidates will need to have a BS in computer science from an accredited university OR have 5 years of professional work experience.
+In addition, we are looking for software engineers who have the following:
+	- 5 years of professional software engineering experience.
+Some experience with Python is required.
+	- Have at least 1 year of professional work experience in one of the following: data infrastructure, ML/AI models in production, neural network algorithms, performance optimization of deep learning systems.
++ skill set:
+	- Sotware Engineer 1 - Machine Learning
+	- Responsible for implementing various algorithms to do automated feature extraction and dataset augmentation, optimizing runtimes of neural network algorithms and building higher-level abstractions for various common AI/ML techniques.
+As an ML engineer, they will also work cross functionally amongst other engineers, on common ML operation tasks such as ML data management and training and model deployment, as well as build systems that are scalable.
+	- Candidates will need to have a BS in computer science from an accredited university.
+In addition, we’re looking for engineers who have the following:
+	- Working knowledge of software engineering - through job experience or coursework.
+Experience with Python preferred
+	- Have at least 6 months of professional work experience in one of the following: ML/AI models in production, neural network algorithms, performance optimization of deep learning systems.
+	- Coursework or work experience with machine learning algorithms such as classifiers, anomaly detection, and clustering
++ skill set:
 	- 7+ years of industry/academic experience in Machine Learning or related field
 	- You will be expected to have a good understanding of a broad range of traditional supervised and unsupervised techniques (e.g. logistic regression, SVMs, GBDTs, Random Forests, k-means and other clustering techniques, matrix factorization, LDA . . .) as well as be up to date with latest ML advances (e.g. Deep Neural Networks, or non-parametric Bayesian methods).